Skip to main content

 • Provide a description.

-• Press Add once you are ready.
+• Press Add when ready.

-• The first rate card that you add will be marked as the default one.
-Using the Actions dropdown you may rename the card or adjust the global rates.
+The first rate card you create will be marked as the default.
+You can rename or adjust the global rates using the Actions dropdown.

-• Create more rate cards as needed.
-Every non-default rate card can be deleted, archived, or marked as the default one by using the Actions dropdown.
+Create more rate cards as needed.
+Every non-default rate card can be deleted, archived, or marked as the default one by using the Actions dropdown

 Editing and removing rate cards